Almonte General Hospital-Fairview Manor Foundation

 The Foundation hosts the annual Golf Classic in June, the Mississippi Mills River Walk & Run in September, and a number of other fundraising events throughout the year.

-The Foundation is governed by a group of community leaders, the CEO of the Hospital, and a representative of the Hospital Board.
+The Foundation is governed by a Board of Directors comprised of community leaders, the CEO of the Hospital, and a representative of the Hospital Board.